elastos/Elastos.Hive.Node/hive_node_api.md

 ```

 - Create/Update a script to get the first 100 messages for a particular group messaging. "_id" is not displayed as part of the result.
 The condition first has to return successfully that checks whether the DID user belongs to the group.
 Then, the appropriate messages are returned back to the client.
-Note: "$caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend and "$params" is a reserved keyword that will automatically fill the parameter value that's passed while calling the script
+Note: "$caller_did" is a reserved keyword that will automatically be replaced with the user DID on the backend and "$params" is a reserved keyword that will automatically fill the parameter value that's passed while calling the script.
+You may or may not add the param "output" as part of the executable whether to capture the output of each executable.
 ```json
 HTTP: POST
 URL: /api/v1/scripting/set_script